Rokis1990/KlydziaThesis/README.md

 I will try to add references to sources where I find the snippets that I use, modify and adapt to create my own models.
 In case I don't mention some source, please don't be mad, feel free to contact me via GitHub or social media (Rokis1990, Rokas Klydžia).

-I will mainly use MicEcon, MicEconCES and vars packages for the modelling and calculations.
+I will mainly use MicEcon, MicEconCES and vars packages in R for the modelling and calculations.

 This is not intended to be a sophisticated case of model building example, but rather just an archive, a repository in the new tradition of easily reproducible economic studies.